Electorate of Hesse: The Revolution of 1830

 The July Revolution in Paris gave the signal for disturbances; William II was forced to summon the Estates, and on 6 January 1831, a constitution on the ordinary Liberal basis was signed.
-The Elector now retired to Hanau, appointed his son Frederick William as regent, and took no further part in public affairs.
+The Elector now retired to Hesse-Hanau, appointed his son Frederick William as regent, and took no further part in public affairs.

 Frederick William, without his father's coarseness, had a full share of his arbitrary and avaricious temper.
 Constitutional restrictions were intolerable to him; and the consequent friction with the Diet (lower house) was aggravated when, in 1832, Hans Hassenpflug was placed at the head of the administration.
 All the efforts of William II and his minister were directed to nullifying the constitutional controls vested in the Diet; and the Opposition was fought by manipulating the elections, packing the judicial bench, and a vexatious and petty persecution of political "suspects", and this policy continued after the retirement of Hassenpflug in 1837.